-NOTE: The following documentation applies to EasyTerritory integrated with Microsoft Dynamics 365/CRM.
+NOTE: The following documentation applies to EasyTerritory integrated with Microsoft Dynamics 365.

 The Location Lookup plugin is a workflow activity, that is, it is used as a step in a workflow process.
 The location lookup plugin takes latitude and longitude and does a lookup against an EasyTerritory map layer.
 Typically, this is used against boundary layers to identify regions containing the record location and triggered by changes to the latitude and longitude properties.

-This can be used by itself but it is designed to be used in conjunction with the Territory Sync Plugin and the Geocoding Workflow Activity.
-The Territory Sync Plugin fires when a properly configured EasyTerritory projecty is saved, pushing territory polygons from EasyTerritory to SQL Server and territory attributes to CRM.
+This can be used by itself but it is designed to be used in conjunction with the Geocoding Workflow Activity.
+The Territory Sync Plugin fires when a properly configured EasyTerritory project is saved, pushing territory polygons from EasyTerritory to SQL Server and territory attributes to CRM.
 It can also intersect the territory polygons against records in other entities such as leads or accounts which have latitude and longitude set by this plugin and update territory references on those records.

 Map ID REQUIRED EasyTerritory map ID (Use ‘EasyTerritory’)